From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 In case you missed the last post in this series

-Thunderhead Brewing Company in Kearney, NE
+Brewery Series: Thunderhead Brewing Company in Kearney

-Upstream Brewing Company in Omaha’s Old Market
+Brewery Series: Upstream Brewing Company

-Empyrean Brewing Company in Lincoln, NE
+Brewery Series: Empyrean Brewing Company in the Haymarket

 Brewing was big business in Omaha and the rest of Nebraska for its first several decades.
 That came to an end when the state enacted prohibition in 1917.
 The last of Omaha’s four big breweries, Krug Brewing Company, later sold to Falstaff.
 After Falstaff Brewing closed its Omaha plant in 1985, Nebraska had to wait…

-Prairie Pride Brewing in Grand Island, NE
+Brewery Series: Prairie Pride Brewing in Grand Island

 Omaha Exploration, 2024.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links can be used, if full and clear credit is given to Omaha Exploration with appropriate and specific direction to the original content.